HIV/AIDS in Eswatini: National response

 In 2003, the National Emergency Response Committee on HIV/AIDS (NERCHA) was established to coordinate and facilitate the national multisectoral response to HIV/AIDS, while the Ministry of Health and Social Welfare (MOHSW) was to implement activities.
 The previous national HIV/AIDS strategic plan covered the period 2000–2005; a new national HIV/AIDS strategic plan and a national HIV/AIDS action plan for the 2006–2008 period are currently being developed by a broad group of national stakeholders.
 To date, the six key areas of the plan are prevention, care and support, impact mitigation, communications, monitoring and evaluation, and management/coordination.

 Despite the widespread nature of the epidemic in Eswatini, HIV/AIDS is still heavily stigmatized.
 Few people living with HIV/AIDS, particularly prominent people such as religious and traditional leaders and media/sports personalities, have come out publicly and revealed their status.
 Stigma hinders the flow of information to communities, hampers prevention efforts, and reduces utilization of services.

 On June 4, 2009, the US and then-Swaziland signed the "Swaziland Partnership Framework on HIV and AIDS for 2009–2014".
 The President's Emergency Plan for AIDS Relief (PEPFAR) will contribute to the implementation of Eswatini's multi-sectoral "National Strategic Framework on HIV/AIDS".
 The plan was reconducted with a new eNSF (National Strategic Framework) for 2014–2018.

 Various community responses have been implemented as a result of this plan, consisting in the implementation of a decentralised coordination.
 For example, the formation of 3 regional and community structures, including Nhlangano AIDS Training Information and Counseling Center in the Shiselweni Region.

-The 2015 ART treatment guidelines from the Ministry of Health "mandate that after a test, patients are given HIV information in simple terms to “clarify misconceptions and myths.”
+The 2015 ART treatment guidelines from the Ministry of Health "mandate that after a test, patients are given HIV information in simple terms to "clarify misconceptions and myths."
 They are also counseled on good nutrition, risk reduction, and where to get more information about HIV.
-If they test positive, they are reassured “that they can live a long healthy life.”
+If they test positive, they are reassured "that they can live a long healthy life."
 ARVs are immediately commenced with seropositive patients who: have CD4 counts of 350 or less; are over age fifty or under age five; pregnant; have tuberculosis; and/or have a serodiscordant partner, namely a partner who is HIV negative.
 Opportunistic infections are treated before ART."

+In 2025, PEPFAR support was cut back as part of the second Trump Administration's dismantling of USAID.
+Eswatini had targeted financial self-sufficiency of its HIV/AIDS response by 2030, but the abrupt cutoff resulted in staff firings and some people going without HIV testing or treatment.